PrimaveraDeveloper/elevation/README.md

 ## Contributing and Feedback

-Contribution is limited to the INT.BIZ, INT.CORE and INT.CORE2 teams.
+Contribution is limited to the INT.S, INT.C, INT.E and INT.I teams.
 Any problem found in the documentation or any other suggestion should be reported to those Teams.
 <br/><br/>